We currently employ 67 staff in over 20 sites in East Anglia, including 45 permanent support staff at our five Army Cadet Force county HQs.

 In his civilian career from 2005 to 2013 he was the Managing Director of the Best Practice Club™.
 Prior to that he was the Chief Executive of Victim Support WorkForce.
 He spent most of his career before then in the field of operations management and business development, ranging from running the Conventional Life & Pensions Division for Legal & General, to Global Practice Leader for Business Benchmarking for Compass Management Consulting, and then as a Director of the British Quality Foundation.

 He is married to Elizabeth and they have two adult sons.
-He is a Freeman of the City of London and a Liveryman of the Drapers Company, and a Non Executive Director of MCCH, a major housing and social care provider.
-He has a Masters Degree in Business Administration and a Diploma in Management Studies.
-He is also a Fellow of the Royal Society of Arts and a Visiting Lecturer at Kingston University.
+A Freeman of the City of London and a Liveryman of the Drapers Company; he has a Masters Degree in Business Administration and a Diploma in Management Studies.
+He is also the Honorary Colonel of 71st (City of London) Yeomanry Signal Regiment, President of the LIAG Dining Club, and a Visiting Lecturer at Kingston University.
 One of his passions is learning from military history and he is a Badged Guide (Number 58) of the Guild of Battlefield Guides.